Code-Institute-Submissions/Discover-Malta/README.md

 ### APIs

-This site uses two APIs from the Google Devlopers Console:
+This site uses two APIs from the Google Devlopers Console as well as EmailJS:

 1. [Google Places API](https://developers.google.com/places/web-service/overview):
     * Used to implement a search box where the user can search for places in Malta.